allthesignals/Glitch-Community/DEPLOYING.md

 # Deploying

 Only employees of Glitch will be able to do this step, and here it is!

+We'll want to merge in all changes locally before completing the merge in GitHub, as we require CircleCI tests to pass before adding changes into master.

 ### Announce the Deployment